hr-it-solutions/DD_J_acyMailingConnector/README.md

 We did informed AcyMailing with very positive feedback about these solution to get it into acyMailing Core.

 > #### Information about further developement
-> We will now wait and hope for acyMailing implementation to see if more time is needed to spend on that connector.
+> We will now wait and hope for acyMailing implementation to see if more time is needed to spend on that.

 ### Using example